 Lawctopus has access to the audio recordings of the phone calls between Dr. Kumar and the concerned students and parents.

 We’ve also confirmed the news with four current students and an alumni of UPES Dehradun.

-According to independent sources, around 5 such confirmed instances of ‘money for attendance’ all involving Dr. Ramesh Kumar have happened.
+According to independent sources, around 5 such confirmed instances of ‘money for attendance’ all involving the same professor have happened.

-A source on the condition of confidentiality told us that a regular practice of Dr. Kumar is to make up a list of students falling on the ‘borderline’ of attendance shortage and then call up the parents of such students filling them on chances of a ‘year back’ and the repercussions and expenses such an event would incur.
+A source on the condition of confidentiality told us that a regular practice of the concerned faculty is to make up a list of students falling on the ‘borderline’ of attendance shortage and then call up the parents of such students filling them on chances of a ‘year back’ and the repercussions and expenses such an event would incur.

-On the third or the fourth phone call, Dr. Kumar goads the parent into paying him a bribe.
+On the third or the fourth phone call, the concerned faculty goads the parent into paying him a bribe.

-A complaint was received alleging that Dr. Ramesh Kumar, Assistant Professor Selection Grade of the College of Legal Studies had purportedly asked for money from a student’s parents for improving the attendance record of a student in his charge, so as to enable him to qualify for appearing in the examinations.
+A complaint was received alleging that [Dr. Kumar], Assistant Professor Selection Grade of the College of Legal Studies had purportedly asked for money from a student’s parents for improving the attendance record of a student in his charge, so as to enable him to qualify for appearing in the examinations.

-Based on this allegation, Dr. Ramesh Kumar was suspended immediately from duty on 5th December, 2014.
+Based on this allegation, the [concerned faculty] was suspended immediately from duty on 5th December, 2014.